Enterprise-CMCS/cmcs-eregulations/cdk-eregs/README.md

 Manages the redirect API with Lambda and API Gateway.
 Entry-point is "zip-lambdas.ts".

 ### 2. `StaticAssetsStack`
 Handles static assets using S3 and CloudFront, with WAF integration.
-Supports infrastructure-only or infrastructure-plus-content deployments, to increase deployment efficiency.
-Use `-c deploymentType=infrastructure/content`.
 Entry-point is "static-assets.ts".

 ### 3. `TextExtractorStack`
 Creates the Text Extractor service with Lambda and SQS.
 SQS URL is exported.
 Entry-point is "docker-lambdas.ts".